 It’s important to ensure that there’s a clear drip groove on the underside of the outer cill, in order to disperse rainwater safely away from the wall.
 The drip grooves on old cills can sometimes become blocked with paint; water can soak through the wall below as a result.

 Loose joints are another common problem.
 The simplest form of repair is to strengthen the corner of a window with an angle bracket made from non-corroding brass or stainless steel.
 Once any decay has been cut out and filled, the bracket can be secured in place and concealed.

 Alternatively, loose joints can simply be reglued.
 This normally requires taking the windows out and clamping the glued frames in a workbench.
 Where larger areas of timber are defective, they can be cut out and new matching sections to frames, rails, stiles and glazing bars scarfed in.

-Once a sealed unit has started to mist, there’s not a lot that can be done other than replacement (although short-term fixes sometimes work).
-Where one or two windows have misted, there’s a good chance the others will develop similar issues.
-This is why it’s important to ensure new installations are covered by a valid insurance-backed warranty.
+Unfortunately, once a sealed unit has started to mist, there’s not a lot that can be done other than replacement (although short-term fixes sometimes work).

 Condensation can be relieved with improved room ventilation and extractor fans to expel moist air.
 It’s common for the sides of the walls around window frames (the reveals) to suffer from damp and mould due to cold bridging, as the masonry surrounds act as a pathway between the cold outdoor and warm indoor air.